Here’s our Teddy Bear known as Teddy Eddie.

 We know from personal experience that parent involvement has an immensely positive impact on learning outcomes.
 Teachers and Local Method Coordinators will be happy to help you, offering support and advice.

-To facilitate this home-school link, the Teddy Eddie package includes a set of CDs which a child should listen to at home several times a week.
-All that a parent needs to do is to press the PLAY button on a CD player.
+To facilitate this home-school link, the Teddy Eddie package includes a set of recordings which a child should listen to at home several times a week.
+All that a parent needs to do is to press the PLAY button on on the application.

-It is enough to play the CD in the background while the child engages in other activities.
+It is enough to play recordings in the background while the child engages in other activities.
 It is this additional, systematic exposure to the target language that yields beneficial effects over time.